Higher complex structures: Higher complex structures

 Composing the forgetful maps, we get a map from $\hat{\mathcal{T}}^n_{\Sigma}$ to Teichm\"uller space.
 To any $n$-complex structure is therefore associated a complex structure.
 The cotangent space of geometric Hitchin space at $I$ is the Hitchin base of holomorphic differentials where holomorphicity is with respect to the associated complex structure of $I$.

 Since the cotangent space is a complex vector space, we have automatically an almost complex structure on the geometric Hitchin space.
-Furthermore, since it's the moduli space of a geometric structure on the surface, the mapping class group acts properly discontinuously on it.
+Furthermore, since it is the moduli space of a geometric structure on the surface, the mapping class group acts properly discontinuously on it.

-Let's compare geometric Hitchin space to Hitchin's component: both are contractible real manifolds of the same dimension.
+Let us compare geometric Hitchin space to Hitchin's component: both are contractible real manifolds of the same dimension.
 Hitchin's component has a symplectic structure (Goldman's symplectic structure on character varieties), but no obvious complex structure, nor forgetful maps.
 Geometric Hitchin space has (for the moment) no obvious symplectic structure, but enjoys all the properties we explained before.
 An isomorphism between both would enrich both sides.

 \begin{conj} Geometric Hitchin space $\hat{\mathcal{T}}^n_{\Sigma}$ is canonically isomorphic to Hitchin's component $\mathcal{T}^n_{\Sigma}$. \end{conj}

 One way to attack the conjecture is the following idea: To any $n$-complex structure, we can associate canonically a vector bundle of rank $n$ whose fiber over a point $z$ is $\mathbb{C}[p,\bar{p}]/I(z)$.
 The task is then to find a flat connection in this bundle with monodromy in $PSL_n(\mathbb{R})$.
 This amounts to a map from $\pi_1(\Sigma)$ to $PSL_n(\mathbb{R})$, so a point of the character variety.